galaxyproject/galaxy-hub/content/news/2023-09-28-biont-workshop/index.md

 The workshop was delivered in a **Zoom webinar format**, with **participants' visibility disabled to preserve their privacy**.
 Participants were able to see and learn from the trainers.
 However, **direct interactions (e.g. chat or voice) were not possible** within Zoom during the sessions.
 All direct interaction took place in **written form via a collaborative document**, where anonymous participation was ensured.
 To serve the collaborative documents, a HedgeDoc collaborative space was set up by BIOBYTE, and is hosted on their server.

 A **Main** collaborative document, setup by the instructors and organisers, was shared with the participants before the session.
-Each section of the workshop had dedicated _Hands-on_ boxes to report on the task status, ask questions or raise issues. **Helpers engaged and helped participants by answering the questions and issues directly in this document**.
+Each section of the workshop had dedicated _Hands-on_ boxes to report on the task status, ask questions, or raise issues. **Helpers engaged and helped participants by answering the questions and issues directly in this document**.
 This Main document was filled in live during the workshop.
-Separate boxes to answer questions were used to  improve the participant engagement and as an indirect learning assessment.
+Separate boxes to answer questions were used to improve participant engagement and as an indirect learning assessment.

 To help with the organisation, four HedgeDoc documents were used:
 1. a **[Template](https://biont.biobyte.de/AZptJADHQBusn0t6tpBL5w)** with all instructions and boxes for hands-on, questions, etc;
 2. the **[Main](https://biont.biobyte.de/JvXq44sER_qfh-1J_XIwbg)** document with the information for the participants during the workshop, filled with boxes related to the section covered by the instructor to help with the navigation and cleaned during each break to avoid an overcrowded document;
-3. a **[History](https://biont.biobyte.de/PLOoUieUS4WPbFNQisbz3Q#)** document with everything that needed to be kept and shared with participants after the workshop
+3. a **[History](https://biont.biobyte.de/s/fDH1UF18o#)** document with everything that needed to be kept and shared with participants after the workshop
 4. a [document](https://biont.biobyte.de/IqUZPrizR82BdwUHRzA0aA#) for Helpers & Instructors was created providing the workshop setup, interactions and explaining tasks of the helpers and instructors.

 Galaxy, an open source platform for accessible, reproducible, and transparent computational research, via the **European Galaxy server**, was used during the workshop because it enables participants to access 3,000+ tools, high-performance compute resources, through a standard web browser, without requiring informatics expertise.
 To support this workshop, a dedicated job queue and resources was provided via the **Training Infrastructure as a Service** (TIaaS - [https://usegalaxy.eu/tiaas/](https://usegalaxy.eu/tiaas/)).
 This service also provided instructors with a dashboard, enabling them to monitor the progress of the participants.